How do I get divorced?

 If you and your spouse agree to the matters under the divorce, or if your spouse does not respond, you can submit your paperwork to the court in a package without having to appear in person ( a "desk divorce").
 If you and your spouse are not able to agree on the matters under your divorce, you will have to go to trial to have a judge make a decision and grant the divorce in person.

 The steps to get the formal divorce from the Court are created by the laws under the Divorce Act and the Alberta Rules of Court.
 The Court has designated forms and procedures that must be followed.
-Whether you have a lawyer or are representing yourself, everyone must follow the Rules of Court.
+Whether you have a divorce lawyer or are representing yourself, everyone must follow the Rules of Court.
 The Rules cover over 700 pages, coinciding and cross-referencing one another.
 Because of the complexity involved, we highly recommend you have a lawyer review your consent documents, or hire a lawyer for your entire litigation.

 Alternative Dispute Resolution is just what it sounds like, an alternative to resolving traditional legal disputes in a way that supports financial and emotional health.
 There are different options to try, but all have the same mission: to create a safe environment to explore interests and options, allowing you to decide your own solutions.
 Therefore, the people actually involved in the divorce decide on how to move forward in a way that works for both sides.
 Alternative Dispute Resolution could include Mediation, Collaborative Family Law, Parenting Coordination or more.
 For more information on these different options, see our Alternative Dispute Resolution page.